 You may be at the receiving end of those horrible UCAS Track emails with the dreaded “unfortunately your application was unsuccessful…“.
 Alternatively, everything may have been going pretty smoothly up to the last hurdle: you’ve received your A-Level results and found out that you have not quite met your conditional offer.

 When you’ve worked so hard only to be told you are not quite good enough, it’s heartbreaking and can knock your confidence.
 However, the battle is definitely not over.
-Here, I’ll give you five tips on what to do if you are holding no offers for medical school.
+Here are five tips for what to do if you don’t currently have any medical school offers.

 Words: Natalia Kyrtata

 Loading More Content